mpaz2020/control_asistencia/README.md

-# Backend  - CHIRI en la web
+# Control de asistencia

 ## Setup

-- start the server with `yarn start`
+- start the server with `yarn dev`